MCT-master/mct-master.github.io/_posts_draft/2023-11-27-alexanjw-applied-project.md

 excerpt: "Check out what we worked on as a team in this year's Applied Project."
 ---

-## Introduction
+### Introduction

 For our MCT Applied Project we have worked on several proof-of-concept development solutions for [Muzziball™](https://www.muzziball.com/en), an exciting interactive ball which is currently in the development and prototype phase.
 The prototype of the Muzziball platform is based around a [Raspberry Pi](https://www.raspberrypi.com) and a [SenseHat cape](https://www.raspberrypi.com/products/sense-hat/) inside of a 3D printed sphere.
 The intention for the platform is to elicit movement from the user by having music and audio react to motion in real time.
-In order to explore further potential functionality and to provide short-to-medium term solutions for future rounds of prototypes, our team took on several areas of development for this platform.
-These were:
+In order to explore further potential functionality and to provide short-to-medium term solutions for future rounds of prototypes, our team took on several areas of development for this platform, all of which are discussed below.

 ### Integrated Speaker Solution